JanHerca/urantiapedia/output/wikijs/en/article/Michelle_Klimesh/Celestial_Ministry_Seen_and_Unseen.md

 Why?
 What does God plan to do with this assembly?

 Perfectors of Wisdom, Divine Counselors, Archangels, Solitary Messengers, and One Without Name and Number all speculate that we are destined for service in the outer space levels.
-A Mighty Messenger clearly states that we “are destined to the service and revelation of this Supreme Deity in and to the future universes of outer space.” [[UB 56:8.2](/en/The_Urantia_Book/56#p8_2)]
+A Mighty Messenger clearly states that we “are destined to the service and revelation of this Supreme Deity in and to the future universes of outer space.” <a id="a164_336"></a>[[UB 56:8.2](/en/The_Urantia_Book/56#p8_2)]

 Frankly, at this point in my life, a final destiny of service in the future worlds of outer space seems so far removed from present reality that it is nearly incomprehensible.
 Whatever God has planned for me in the ages to come, the question that most interests me is what God wants from me today.